mrzwang/rl-adversarial-llm/README.md

 # Reinforcement Learning for Language Models

-This repository contains implementations of various reinforcement learning techniques for training language models, including PPO (Proximal Policy Optimization) and GRPO (General Reinforcement Policy Optimization).
+This repository implements advanced reinforcement learning techniques for enhancing language model capabilities, featuring both PPO (Proximal Policy Optimization) and GRPO (General Reinforcement Policy Optimization) frameworks.
+The codebase focuses on RL fine-tuning of language models to improve code generation quality, consistency, and complexity—specifically targeting sub-4B parameter models to maximize their coding abilities.

+A key idea behind this project is the adversarial training system where two language models compete against each other in real-time, continuously improving through reinforcement learning feedback loops.
+This approach creates a self-improving ecosystem where models learn to generate increasingly sophisticated code by attempting to outperform their opponents.

+The modular architecture supports various model architectures, reward functions, and training configurations, making it adaptable for different code generation tasks and model sizes.

 ## Repository Structure